Pre-Entrance Health Requirements Policy

 To begin classes, and/or move into the residence halls, students must:

-- Complete the Emerson College Entrance Health form
+- Complete the Emerson College Medical History section online

 The following Emerson students are subject to the pre-entrance health requirements policy:

 - Full-time undergraduate and graduate students

 - Part-time undergraduate and graduate students enrolled in the Communication Sciences and Disorders program

 - Any full or part-time student on a visa

 The Commonwealth of Massachusetts allows for the following exemptions to the immunization regulation:

-- Students with a medical condition preventing immunization, documented by a clinician in the medical exemption section of the Entrance Health form.***
+- Students with a medical condition preventing immunization, documented by a clinician on the medical exemption form

-- Students with a religious belief that conflicts with immunization must complete the Religious Exemption Form.
+- Students with a sincere religious belief that conflicts with immunization must complete the Religious Exemption Form.
 Students with religious exemptions are not exempt from the Tuberculosis Risk Assessment Questionnaire or tuberculosis skin test, if necessary. ***

-***Please note: In situations when cases of a vaccine-preventable or communicable disease are discovered on campus, all students without evidence of immunity, including those with medical or religious exemptions, are subject to physical exclusion from campus.
+***Please note: In situations when cases of a vaccine-preventable or communicable disease are discovered on campus, all students without evidence of immunity, including those with medical or religious exemptions, are subject to physical exclusion from campus at their own expense.
 Non-immunized students must leave residence halls and cannot attend classes until the quarantine is called off, to prevent a public outbreak.
 We cannot make exceptions in this situation, per the Reportable Diseases and Isolation and Quarantine Requirements (105 CMR 300.000).